 RINKA classes provide an all-inclusive environment where elitism and perfection are not expected, but where the goal is participation, inclusion and enjoyment.
-Children learn through play and master the skills they need to develop through play, therefore we must teach on their level and in a language they can understand.
+Children learn through play, therefore we must teach on their level and in a language they can understand.

 1. Sensory Skills

 This can relate to anything visual, auditory or tactile.
 In class, we promote sensory growth through the use of parachutes, ribbons, scarves and music.

 2. Motor Skills

 This includes engaging the hands and fingers, developing agility, balance and co-ordination, as well as hand-eye co-ordination.
 We play fun, high-energy games that include the use of motor skills requiring the children to use balance, retrieve, be agile and to move quickly.
 We also engage in animal walks and gymnastic skills that further promote the development of motor skills

 3. Cognitive Skills

 Language, literacy and problem solving are all examples of cognitive skills and the classes are full of listening to, understanding and following instruction.
 Games involve having to work out how best to execute the task at hand.

 4. Social Skills